profmikegreene/conference-proposals/submitted/educause-2018.md

 ### Lead Presenter Qualifications
 Max Words: 100 Provide a brief bio for the lead presenter covering the scope of professional responsibilities, expertise on the topic, and previous experience presenting or facilitating sessions in the selected conference format.

-Michael leads the learning technology services and strategy team and Duke University.
-He focuses on edtech strategy across the ecosystem of tools offered to the Duke community and has 10 years of experience presenting and teaching in higher ed.
+Michael leads the learning technology services and strategy team at Duke University.
+The LTS team focuses on edtech strategy, operations, and support across the ecosystem of tools offered to the Duke community.
+Prior to moving to Duke, he held IT staff and Assistant Professor of IT roles in the Virginia Community College System, giving him diverse perspective and 10 years of experience presenting, teaching, developing, and deploying technology solutions in higher ed.

 ### Additional Presenter Qualifications
 Max Words: 300 Provide a brief bio for each presenter (maximum of 3) covering the scope of professional responsibilities, expertise on the topic, and previous experience presenting and facilitating.
 (100-word each limit per presenter)